AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-user-token.md

 # Authenticate Your Users with Tokens

-Authentication is the act of validating the identity of each user before they access your system.
-Agora uses digital tokens to authenticate users and their privileges before they access an Agora service, such as joining an Agora call, or logging into the real-time messaging system.
+Authentication is the process of validating identities.
+Agora uses digital tokens to authenticate users and their privileges before they access an Agora service, such as joining an Agora call, or logging in to Agora Chat.

-Agora Chat uses two types of tokens with different privileges:
+To securely connect to Agora Chat, you use the following token types:

+- User token: Connect to Agora Chat using the Agora Chat SDK.
+User tokens are used to authenticate users when they log in to your Agora Chat application.
-- App token: App tokens provide the most privileges and are required when you call the Agora Chat RESTful APIs to manage your Agora Chat application.
+- App token: Connect to Agora Chat using the RESTful API.
+App tokens grant admin privileges for the app developer to manage the Agora Chat applications.
 For details, see [Generate an App Token for Authentication](link).
-- User token: User tokens are used to authenticate users when they log in to your Agora Chat application.

-This page shows you how to create an Agora Chat token server and an Agora Chat client app.
+This page shows you how to create an Agora Chat user token server and an Agora Chat client app.
 The client app retrieves a user token from the token server.
 This token authenticates the current user when the user accesses the Agora Chat service.

 ## Understand the tech